 a.
 A Student is not accepted by the School.
-This Student shall be entitled to a refund of all monies paid to the School.
+This Student shall be entitled to a refund of all monies paid to the School except a non-refundable application fee.

 b.
 A Student (or in the case of a Student under legal age, their parent or guardian) cancels their agreement and demands their money back in writing, within three (3) business days of signing the enrollment agreement regardless of whether the student has actually started training.
-All monies collected by the School are refundable.
+All monies collected by the School are refundable except a non-refundable application fee.

 c.
 A Student who cancels their agreement after three (3) business days of signing the agreement but prior to entering classes.
-In this case, is entitled to a refund of all monies paid to the School.
+In this case, is entitled to a refund of all monies paid to the School less a non-refundable application fee of \$50.00.